city96/CityClassifiers/README.md

 - v1.2 - Manually scored ~2500 danbooru images for the main training set
 - v1.3-v1.7 - Repeatedly ran the model against various datasets, adding the false negatives/positives to the training set to try and correct for various edgecases
 - v1.8 - Added 3D and 2.5D images to the negative brackets to filter these as well

-### Architecture

-The model itself is fairly simple.
-It takes embeddings from a CLIP model (in this case, `openai/clip-vit-large-patch14`) and expands them to 1024 dimensions.
-From there, a single block with residuals is followed by a few linear layers which converge down to the final output - a single float between 0.0 and 1.0.

 ### Demo